thelfer/MFrontGenericInterfaceSupport/README.md

 - The `master` branch follows the evolution of the `master` branch of the `TFEL` project
+- The `rliv-2.2` follows the evolution of the 4.2.x series of the `TFEL` project.
 - The `rliv-2.1` follows the evolution of the 4.1.x series of the `TFEL` project.
 - The `rliv-2.0` follows the evolution of the 4.0.x series of the `TFEL`